-A lot of eyewear places now have automatic fitting technology that is done by taking a flash photo of the customer wearing the glasses.
-If you are sensitive to flashing lights, or bright lights, request to be manually measured, citing light sensitivity as the reason.
-I have a note in my file that says flashing lights are a migraine trigger for me and I must be manually measured for glasses.
+A lot of eyewear places now have automatic fitting technology.
+This is done by taking a flash photo of the customer wearing the glasses.
+If you are sensitive to flashing lights, request to be manually measured, citing light sensitivity as the reason.
+I have a note in my file that says flashing lights are a migraine trigger for me.
+For this reason, I must be manually measured for glasses.

 Don’t buy a spare pair after getting a new prescription

 Wait until the eyes adjust to the new prescription before getting a second pair.
 Because we buy so many glasses, if there is a special on buying two pairs of glasses, the optician will make a note in my file to honor the promotion when I get my second pair of glasses a few days after I adjust to the prescription.

 If you have low vision, always get the extra protection plan that gives free repairs and touch ups.
 Every few months, I have to get my tint done again due to fading from the sun.
 I also need the backs of the glasses adjusted so they don’t slip off my face.
 In addition, this plan guarantees a replacement pair of glasses if I break them beyond repair.
 Since I cannot function without my glasses, this is extremely important.

 Understand that some vision isn’t corrected to 20/20, even with glasses